Southern Blvd. Bridge Replacement

 Throughout the replacement project, a temporary bridge is maintaining traffic while the replacement drawbridge is being constructed.
 The tide relief bridge will be constructed in phases to maintain traffic to/from the Town of Palm Beach during construction.
-The estimated cost of this project is $94 million and construction is expected to be complete by the Summer of 2021.
+The estimated cost of this project is $94 million and construction is expected to be complete by the Fall of 2022.

 Please check the website for updates and sign up for "Traffic Alerts” by clicking on the “Stay Informed” button on the home page and follow the prompts to register your email and cell phone number to receive the latest information.
 Please note that alerts will only be issued when there is an unexpected incident that impacts traffic and not for the normal daily fluctuations of congestion levels during the rush hour periods.